info-beamer/package-sdk/dev-mode/README.md

 and instantly see the effect of changes you make.

-You can rapidly build new packages or tweak existing packages that way: Just edit their node.lua file or image and they get instantly synced to the device.
+You can rapidly build new packages or tweak existing packages that way: Just edit their node.lua file or assets and they get instantly synced to the device.

-As you can't use the info-beamer dashboard to configure your package you'll have to provide your own `config.json` file while developing.
-This might be a bit tricky to get used to as usually info-beamer hosted generates those files for you.

 ## Installation on Linux